 Where to find contemporary short stories

-There are many online magazines that publish contemporary short stories.
-For some, you need a subscription but there are some that are free.
-For the price of your email address, short stories can appear in your inbox every day or every week, to read whenever you want.
+Many online magazines publish contemporary short stories.
+For some, you need a subscription, but some are free.
+For the price of your email address, stories can appear in your inbox every day or every week to read whenever you want.
 Here are a few of my favorite publishers.

 Do you read short stories?
 Where do you find them?
 Let me know in the comments below.